cynthiaaleung/EatsyPeasy-frontend/README.md

 ### Installation Part 1: Frontend

-1. Clone the repository to your local device, change directory into root and then "frontend", then install dependencies.
+1. Clone the repository: https://github.com/FaezCat/EatsyPeasy to your local device, change directory into root and then "frontend", then install dependencies.
 ```
 git clone git@github.com:faezcat/EatsyPeasy.git
 cd EatsyPeasy